 Endometriosis is a condition where endometrial-like tissue grows outside of the uterus.
-The chronic pain of endometriosis can lead to mental health conditions such as depression.
+The chronic pain of endometriosis can lead to emotional symptoms and mental health conditions such as depression.

 Many people with endometriosis experience severe pain, bloating, and cramping, especially during and before their menstrual periods.
 Over-the-counter (OTC) pain relievers and home remedies can help, but they don’t completely relieve the significant pain that people with endometriosis often experience.

 The ongoing pain can affect a person’s daily life.
 Some people with the condition develop depression, a mood disorder that causes feelings of sadness and hopelessness.

 Read more to learn about the link between endometriosis and depression, how people can cope, and more.

 According to a 2017 literature review, people with endometriosis report

 Research suggests a link between endometriosis and depression.
 However, scientists do not yet know how or if endometriosis directly causes depression.

 Experts think that the chronic pelvic pain (CPP) associated with endometriosis plays a role.
 This severe, ongoing pain can significantly affect a person’s everyday life.
 They may have to call in sick to work or school, cancel plans with friends, and withdraw from intimate relationships because of their symptoms.